 And be on the lookout for any skin changes.

 “If you notice a new bump or pimple-like lesion around your lids, be sure to have it examined by your doctor.
 Skin cancer in this area tends to be picked up late because patients don’t look at their eyelids,” Wattenberg said.

-NBC News Channel's Erika Edwards contributed to this report.
+NBC News Health's Erika Edwards contributed to this report.